windchime/cl-spasm/README.rst

   (SPASM)

+  * (in-package :spasm)

+  #<PACKAGE "SPASM">

   * (html (:span :class "foo" "bar"))
   "<span class='foo'>bar</span>"

-If you are familiar with CL-WHO, then this will look quite familiar.
+If you are familiar with CL-WHO, then this will look quite familiar; it's much closer to CL-WHO's usage than Clojure's Hiccup.
 Each list beginning with a keyword is transformed into an XHTML tag of the same name.

 Differences with CL-WHO: